Line matrix printer

 A line matrix printer is a computer printer that is a compromise between a line printer and a dot matrix printer.
 A line matrix printer prints page-wide lines of dots at a time, building up a line of text by printing lines of dots.

 Applications

-Line matrix printers are used for high-speed printing applications They are used to produce invoices, bank statements, product shipment and transportation documentation as well as product compliance labels.
+Line matrix printers were used for high-speed printing applications They were used to produce invoices, bank statements, product shipment and transportation documentation as well as product compliance labels.

 Line matrix printers can print text, bar codes and graphics.

-When implemented as impact printers, they can be the least expensive to operate per page.
+When implemented as impact printers, they could be the least expensive to operate per page.

 How it works

-Dot matrix printers are widely used because of their low cost per page.
+Dot matrix printers were widely used because of their low cost per page.
 Dot matrix printers are divided into two main groups: serial dot matrix printers and line matrix printers.